- Sightsee in Quito, the beautiful colonial capital of Ecuador

 If you're up for it, go snorkeling in the turquoise water and spot colorful fish, sea turtles, rays, and penguins.
 Another option is a hike to the volcanoes of Chico and Sierra Negra or an excursion to Sucre Cave.
 Relax at your hotel in the evening.

-Go on an outing today to Los Tuneles, a perfect snorkeling spot.
+Go on an outing today to Los Túneles, a perfect snorkeling spot.
 A series of lava flows have produced unique geological formations here, including arches and tunnels both above and underneath the water.
 This makes the area a uniquely interesting place to swim around.
-In the shallow waters, you can see tropical fish, rays, turtles, seahorses, and white-tipped reef sharks.
+In the shallow waters, you can see tropical fish, rays, turtles, seahorses, and whitetip reef sharks.

 Keep your eyes open for penguins sitting on the rocks and be ready for the possibility of swimming alongside majestic sea turtles.
 Alternatively, head to the beautiful Concha Perla Lagoon.
 In the evening, return to Puerto Villamil and take it easy.

-Day 6: Discover the Highlands of Santa Cruz
+Day 6: Transfer to Isla Santa Cruz, Discover the Highlands

 Day 7: Day Trip to an Uninhabited Island

 Today, you'll travel by yacht to an uninhabited island near Santa Cruz.
-Depending on the weather, scheduling, and permissions granted by the national park, you'll visit one of the following islands: Santa Fé, South Plazas, Bartolomé, or North Seymour.
+Depending on the weather, scheduling, and permissions granted by the national park, you'll visit one of the following islands: Santa Fé, Plaza Sur, Bartolomé, or Seymour Norte.

 Each island is unique, offering spectacular scenery and opportunities to see rare wildlife.
-Santa Fé and South Plazas are home to endemic land iguanas, while Bartolomé is known for its beautiful volcanic scenery and lava flows.
-On North Seymour, look for frigate birds, land iguanas, and blue-footed boobies.
+Santa Fé and Plaza Sur are home to endemic land iguanas, while Bartolomé is known for its beautiful volcanic scenery and lava flows.
+On Seymour Norte, look for frigatebirds, land iguanas, and blue-footed boobies.
 In the evening, return to Puerto Ayora to enjoy some free time.

 Day 8: View Wildlife on Another Uninhabited IslandOnce again, you'll have incredible opportunities to see endemic wildlife in its natural habitat with a boat trip to another uninhabited island.
 The ride is an experience unto itself, as you'll see magnificent seascapes along the way.
 Later, enjoy the evening in laid-back Puerto Ayora, do some souvenir shopping, and perhaps go for a seafood dinner in a family-run restaurant.